 Santa is a character who is given the powers of being omnipotent, omnipresent, and omniscient which is a blasphemy against God, who is the only One that possesses such divine qualities.Some parents introduce the Santa story to their children knowing it’s not true, but they do so for the sake of tradition.

-Sadly, some parents introduce the Santa story to their children knowing it is a lie.
-And the Bible teaches that Satan is the father of lies (John 8:44).
-As Christians we are exhorted not to lie.
-The Bible says a faithful witness will not lie (Proverbs 14:5), the Apostle Paul wrote to the Colossians, “Lie not one to another” (Colossians 3:9).
-Bible students know that Satan is the greatest counterfeit of the Lord Jesus Christ, so it would only make sense for Satan to create that Santa character to do his work and replace Christ.
+But as Christians, we are exhorted not to lie.
+The Bible says a faithful witness will not lie (Proverbs 14:5).
+The Apostle Paul wrote to the Colossians, “Lie not one to another” (Colossians 3:9).
+Bible students know that Satan is the greatest counterfeit of the Lord Jesus Christ, so it would only make sense for Satan to create Santa as a character to do his evil work and replace Christ.